Skip to main content

 • You must already have a working dbt project, with valid database credentials.
 In this guide, we will use BigQuery, but the approach remains the same with other databases

 • You must already have a Holistics API Token.
-If you are unsure how, please refer to this document.
+If you are unsure how, please refer to the Getting Started guide.

 Outcome